bluesky-social/bsky-docs/blog/2025-06-12-oauth-improvements.md

 ## Other Changes and Bug Fixes

 The DPoP JWTs created by the `@atproto/oauth-client` TypeScript package incorrectly included query parameters as part of the `htu` request URL field, which goes against the DPoP specification.
-The PDS reference implementation was (and still is) permissive and would ignore this part of the URL.
 The client package has been fixed as of version [0.3.18](https://www.npmjs.com/package/@atproto/oauth-client?activeTab=versions).

 The OAuth Client Implementation Guide previously instructed developers to include the Auth Server Issuer (host URL) in DPoP JWTs included on authenticated requests to the PDS, in the `iss` field.
 The example Python code and TypeScript OAuth client implementation also included this field.
 This is not required by the DPoP specification, and should *not* be implemented by clients or SDKs.
 We have updated the guide and implementations to remove this field.